skat/emcs-b2b-ws/README.md

 **IMPORTANT: The EMCS B2B Web Service Gateway is only available to legal entities registered in the [The Central Business Register](https://datacvr.virk.dk/data/?language=en-gb&).**

-**STEP 1:** First, the legal entity may use an existing VOCES certificate or may have to order a now or another VOCES certificate from [nets.eu](https://www.nets.eu/dk-da/l%C3%B8sninger/nemid/virksomhedssignatur).
+**STEP 1:** First, the legal entity may use an existing VOCES certificate or may have to order a new or another VOCES certificate from [nets.eu](https://www.nets.eu/dk-da/l%C3%B8sninger/nemid/virksomhedssignatur).

 * VOCES certificates is a self-service process and requires another certificate with administrative privileges designated: *MOCES with LRA*.
     * *MOCES with LRA* certificates are ordered from [nets.eu](https://www.nets.eu/dk-da/l%C3%B8sninger/nemid/medarbejdersignatur) (a legal entity may already have a *MOCES with LRA* certificate).
 * NETS.eu provide both **TEST** and **PRODUCTION** certificates.
-    * **TEST** certificates are not permitted in the production system of EMCS B2B Web Service Gateway
+    * **TEST** certificates are not permitted in the production system.
     * **PRODUCTION** certificates are not permitted in the test system.
 * If the legal entity (A) is under obligation to use the EMCS system and (A) has delegated the task comply with this obligation to another legal entity (B), e.g. as data broker, it's the **Client(OCESII, Certificate)** of (B) that must be